F4bu/convert-fipav-to-ics/README.md

 ## CSV File Format

-The CSV file should be semicolon-separated (;) and contain the following columns:
+The CSV file generated from FIPAV is semicolon-separated (;) and contain among others the following columns:

 - OSPITANTE: The home team
 - OSPITE: The visiting team